RafaelAdamRamos/x-menszpc/README.md

-# x‑menszpc
+# x-menszpc

-> 🔧 **Projeto**
+> 🔧 **Project**
-> x‑menszpc é uma aplicação web estática construída com **HTML, CSS e JavaScript**, que demonstra uma interface simples de conteúdo interativo.
-O projeto pode ser usado como base para aprimoramento ou personalização de aplicações front‑end.
+x-menszpc is a static web application built with **HTML, CSS, and JavaScript**, demonstrating a simple interactive content interface.
+The project can be used as a base for improvement or customization of front-end applications.

-## Descrição
+## Description

-Este projeto contém uma página web estática com estrutura de layout e estilos personalizados.
-Ele foi desenvolvido para praticar habilidades de front‑end, incluindo organização de arquivos, aplicação de estilo e interação básica via JavaScript.
+This project contains a static web page with custom layout structure and styles.
+It was developed to practice front-end skills, including file organization, styling, and basic JavaScript interaction.

-O código fonte inclui:
+The source code includes:
-- Uma página principal (`index.html`)
+- A main page (`index.html`)
-- Estilos de layout e aparência (`estilos.css`)
+- Layout and appearance styles (`estilos.css`)
-- Scripts e recursos na pasta `src`
+- Scripts and resources inside the `src` folder

-## Tecnologias Utilizadas
+## Technologies Used

-- **HTML** — estruturação do conteúdo
+- **HTML** — content structure
-- **CSS** — estilização visual
+- **CSS** — visual styling
-- **JavaScript** — comportamento interativo básico
+- **JavaScript** — basic interactive behavior

-## Funcionalidades
+## Features

-Atualmente, o projeto apresenta:
+Currently, the project includes:
-- Uma página web com conteúdo estático
+- A static content web page
-- Estilização visual com CSS
+- Visual styling with CSS
-- Possível interatividade via JavaScript (conforme estrutura atual)
+- Possible interactivity via JavaScript (based on current structure)

-⚠️ **Não há backend nem integração com servidor.** A aplicação funciona apenas como página estática.
+⚠️ **There is no backend or server integration.** The application works only as a static page.

-## Como visualizar o projeto
+## Live Demo

 https://rafaeladamramos.github.io/x-menszpc/

-## Observações
+## Notes

-* Projeto criado com foco em prática de front‑end
+- Project created with a focus on front-end practice
-* Pode ser usado como referência para iniciantes em HTML, CSS e JavaScript
+- Can be used as a reference for beginners in HTML, CSS, and JavaScript